 The newer model is manufactured with a new, ultra-resistant, upgraded outside raw material.
-This improved versions offer the performance, durability and quality.
+These improved versions offer performance, durability anvd quality.
 The RS1 Ultra Sparring Glove is the pinnacle of a professional sparring glove.
-From its inception, this glove has been designed with the professional in mind, and is still the pro’s choice.
+From its inception, this glove has been designed with the professional in mind and is still the pro’s choice.

 18. Adidas AdiSpeed Sparring Gloves

-Adidas have infact created a very good genuine leather sparring boxing gloves with brilliant durability.
-This uses multiple density foam to protect and reduce than change on injury.
+Adidas has in fact created very good genuine leather sparring boxing gloves with brilliant durability.
+This uses multiple density foam to protect and reduce the chance of injury.

-This also a great inner lining to help your hand feel comfortable while using.
+This is also a great inner lining to help your hand feel comfortable while using.
 It also is a laced glove which is great for advanced and professional boxers.
-They also come in multiple colours and can be used for other training on the punch bag etc.
+They also come in multiple colors and can be used for other training on the punch bag etc.